 Money is not a “why” and is never the factor that determines a company’s success.
 Thinking about the “why,” or the reason you get out of bed in the morning, leads to innovation.

 Pay attention to your audience.
 A basic element like a logo may say a lot about a firm, thus it is important to consider how it is viewed.
-For instance, the motorcycle manufacturer Harley Davidson has benefited enormously from its emblem, which appeals to adventure seekers and bikers alike.

 It is really beneficial to pay attention to and study your rivals.